AntigenicStudy/AntigenicMapping/README.md

 Please download HA sequence-based embedding distance between each pair of representative viruses from https://drive.google.com/drive/folders/1vQhz0SYSHiWYtGX0lGxcBH-btTNGB8rm?usp=sharing

 ### Antigenic distance
-Please find the antigenic distance between each pair of representative viruses for each influenza subtype/lineage in data/distance/
+Please find the antigenic distance between each pair of representative viruses for each influenza subtype/lineage in this [folder](data/distance/)

 ## Pretrained models